 Should You Use SFP or FBA?

 Which is better, Seller Fulfilled Prime or Fulfillment by Amazon?
 There’s no one right answer, and in fact they’re each built for different circumstances — after all, they’re both designed by Amazon, so why would they offer both unless both are necessary?
-Consider carefully your product line, turnover speed, geographical markets, and marketing strategies to reveal which one will help you most.
+There are also other options for ecommerce fulfillment, like the newly popular micro fulfillment centers.
+But before you decide on your preferred method, consider carefully your product line, turnover speed, geographical markets, and marketing strategies to reveal which one will help you most.